 SCOR has adopted a very transparent approach to report on its sustainable investing strategy.
-SCOR releases an report on sustainable investment each year and constantly improves the quality of information it discloses.
+SCOR releases an ESG report on investments each year and constantly improves the quality of information it discloses.
 The document follows the TCFD recommendations framework and reports both on the resilience and the impacts of the portfolio.